 We look forward to them for so long, that it’s easy to end up feeling pushed around by the day-to-day stresses and to be left with a sense of disappointment at the end.
 One of the ways to combat this is to decide on three things you’d like to focus on during the holidays.
 Then, in the midst of the (usually) joyful craziness you can anchor yourself in what matters most to you.
 Here’s a dozen sample ideas of things you might decide to focus on:

 - Spending one-on-one time with each of your kids.

 - Expressing gratitude to a certain person (e.g., search the for term “gratitude letter” above).

 - Being sober.

 - Forgiving someone for an old injury (this needn’t be done collaboratively, though it can be).

-- Practicing the Serenity Prayer when surprising events happen.
+- Practicing the Serenity Prayer when surprising and un-welcomed events happen.

 - Responding with kindness when another adult acts in an uncomplimentary fashion (e.g., bragging, acting stingy).

 - Being of service to vulnerable people (e.g., someone who tends to be marginalized in groups, the poor, someone with a disability)

 - Promoting magical experiences (e.g., you can find multiple ideas for Santa rituals to do with kids on this blog site).